Core educational objectives for Hematology/Medical Oncology fellows over 36 months of training are the following:

 - Access to our dedicated fellowship site on Blackboard with access to suggested reading lists, core curriculum lecture slides and slides of fellow-led scholarly presentations for review.

-- Board review curriculum, including videos, access to ASH and ASCO board review materials online tumor boards and sponsored attendance at the MSKCC Board Review Course for 3rd year fellows.
+- Board review curriculum, including videos, access to ASH and ASCO board review materials and sponsored attendance at the MSKCC Board Review Course for 3rd year fellows.

 - A weekly schedule of fellowship and divisional conferences is provided by the Chief Fellows.